zukonake/Nova-Engine/README.md

 # Nova-Engine
-Widely customizable roguelike game engine.
-Gameplay defined with use of lua.
+A very customizable rogue-like game engine with gameplay defined by Lua.

 # Development
-Extremely WIP.
+Extremely early WIP.
 Haven't even built it yet.
 Stay tuned.
 If anyone is willing to contribute then go on, it would be faster to work in a group.
 Also thanks for any critic opinions,